authenticateci

 Required

-References the certificate ID obtained from NetSuite after uploading the public key file.
+References the certificate ID you get from NetSuite after uploading the public key file.

 -url